My Emergency Appendicitis

 Before leaving the hospital, the doctor told me appendicitis runs in families.
-My dad and my brother both had their appendixes removed at about the same age I did, which made sense, because appendicitis accelerates as you age, the doctor said.
+My dad and my brother both had their appendixes removed at about the same age I did, which made sense because appendicitis accelerates as you age, the doctor said.

-Some of the symptoms are of appendicitis are:
+Some of the symptoms of appendicitis are:

-- Pain in center of the stomach or on the sides.
+- Pain in the center of the stomach or on the sides.
 Most of the pain is on the right side.

 I'm not a doctor, a nurse, or an expert on the subject of appendicitis, I just wanted to share my experience in the hopes that somehow, it will help you or your loved ones.

-When my brother-in-law was about seven he got very sick with what his parents thought were flu like symptoms.
+When my brother-in-law was about seven he got very sick with what his parents thought were flu-like symptoms.
 His parents treated his condition as if it was stomach flu until he was not getting well.
 They took him to the doctor and it was his appendix, they had already ruptured.
 He spent many days in the hospital and almost didn't make it.
 It’s very easy to mistake appendicitis with stomach flu.

-The Story Of My Mother
+The Story of My Mother

 In 2015, my mother came down with appendicitis.
 She was 92.
 My sister took her to the doctor right away, but Mother's appendix had already ruptured.
 She got better but never was completely well after the appendicitis surgery.
-In just days, she was back in the hospital and in a short time she was gone.
+In just days, she was back in the hospital, and in a short time, she was gone.
 When you're her age that kind of trauma to the body is not good.